 Fake Emails / Email Phishing

-Spoofing usually occurs with telephone calls and text messages, However, email is another common source of spoofing.
+Spoofing usually occurs with telephone calls and text messages; however, email is another common spoofing source.
 A sender may falsify the name and email address of the sender.
-Creating fake emails can serve the similar purpose of creating fake evidence.
+Creating fake emails can serve the similar purpose of creating phony evidence.

 However, another reason may be for what is known as "email phishing."
 Email phishing is a type of online scam where criminals send an email that appears to be from a legitimate company and ask you to provide sensitive information.